Home | About me | Contact | What's new

 Overview

-This short freeway provides access from US 90 to the Port San Antonio industrial park and cargo airport.
+This short freeway provides access from US 90 to the Port San Antonio inland port and industrial park.
+The route runs mostly along a railroad with residential areas fronting the opposite side.

 Roadway details